ryanrishi/ryanrishi.com/src/_posts/2020-06-01-managing-the-same-aws-key-pair-in-multiple-terraform-workspaces.md

 ---
 layout: post
-title:  Managing the same AWS Key Pair in Multiple Terraform workspaces
+title:  Managing the same AWS Key Pair in Multiple Terraform Workspaces
 blurb:  Importing key pairs into a Terraform workspace can lead to some unexpected results.
 This post outlines the problem and provides a solution by manipulating the Terraform state.
 date:   2020-06-01
 tags: